jackpuncochar/jackpuncochar/README.md

 ## About Me

 I have a Master's in Data Science from the University of Wisconsin - Green Bay.
 I am very interested in how I can leverage data to build cool things.
-I especially love how much sports data is out there.
+I especially love working with sports data.
 With the increase in the popularity of sports betting, there will be several use cases for projects similar to the ones I have already developed.

 Feel free to explore each of my projects.